etherisc/tokensale/specification.md

     - `bool isActive`;
     - `uint256 contributionAmount`;
     - `uint256 tokensIssued`;
-1. The `owner` of the contract can fill and modify this list at any time by calling a function with 3 parameters.
+1. The `owner` of the TGE contract can fill and modify this list at any time by calling a function with 3 parameters.
 The first parameter is an array of `address`es, the second an array of `priorityPassAllowance`s, the third parameter is an array of `otherAllowance`s.
 For each `address` in the first parameter, the list is modified according to the second and third parameter and the field `isActive` set to `true`.
 The three arrays must have the same length, otherwise the function will throw.
 1. During the TGE, the `contributionAmount` and `tokensIssued` are registered.

-## TGE phases
+### TGE phases
 1. The phases of the TGE are delimited by the following parameters, denoted as `uint256`:
     - `startBlock`
     - `startOpenPpBlock`